Dr. Phillips, Florida

-Dr. Phillips is a census-designated place and an unincorporated area in Orange County, Florida, United States.
+Dr. Phillips or Doctor Phillips is a census-designated place and an unincorporated area in Orange County, Florida, United States.
 It is a suburb of Orlando and is part of the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area.
 The population was 12,328 at the 2020 census.

 The area of Dr. Phillips is named after Philip Phillips, a Central Florida citrus magnate.
 He was responsible for several key innovations in the processing and packaging of orange juice.
 By the early 1920s, he owned thousands of acres of groves, stretching across nine Central Florida counties and extending from Conroy Road on the north to the south end of the Sand Lake Chain, encompassing all of what is now Bay Hill, Orange Tree, Sand Lake Hills, Clubhouse Estates and Turkey Lake Park.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 12.6 km2, of which 8.8 km2 is land and 3.8 km2 (29.90%) is water.